 Do you ever wonder how to be thankful when you’re going through some challenges?
-These days of COVID-19 have made this year a big challenge.
-So many people are dealing with hard times and there is uncertainty on what this virus will do next.
+So many people are dealing with hard times.
 This blog will share ideas about being thankful.

 Count Your Blessings

 The picture was a drawing made by my son, but it has so much more significance than just colorful artwork done by a child.
 This particular Thanksgiving, my son Evan had been through 11 months of cancer treatment.
 After being home bound, he had just returned back to school and this was one of the first art projects he brought home.
 Now I remember that day, being so thankful for a child that was able to go to school.
 I was thankful that he finally had enough of an immune system to be around other kids.
 I was thankful that he was healthy enough to get through an entire day of school.
 In the previous year these were things I took for granted, and now I felt so thankful for them.
 As I look at this picture today I realize I could use a recalibration of my perspective on gratitude.
 Thanksgiving is a perfect day to hit the reset button!